auth0/docs/articles/protocols/oidc/index.md

 ---
+title: OpenID Connect
-description: What is the OpenID Connect protocol and how it works.
+description: What is the OpenID Connect protocol and how it works
 ---
 # OpenID Connect